 The society’s research library was destroyed by a three-alarm fire that destroyed the Aberdeen Armory on 09 Jun 2018.
 The fire also destroyed much of the Aberdeen Museum of History, Coastal Community Action Program and the Aberdeen Senior Center.
 The cause of the fire was never determined.

 The losses were catastrophic to the small society which had been housed at the location since 2003.
 Staffed completely by volunteers, the research library lost:

-- More than 22,000 hard copy obituaries that were taped to index cards and stuffed tightly in metal file cabinets.
+- More than 22,000 hard copy obituaries that were taped to index cards and stuffed tightly in metal file cabinets were lost.
 Fortunately, a digital newspaper obit index was stored off-site.
-Efforts are being made to find area obituaries at other locations, such as local libraries.

 - Birth, marriage and death records from the 1970s to 1907.

 - Chehalis County Marriage Index from the 1850s to 1990s.

 - Unique compilations of cemetery inventories for outlying cemeteries.

 - Tables, chairs, pencils, pens, notepads, wastepaper baskets, bulletin boards, photographs, signage…you get the idea.